n8n-io/n8n-docs/docs/integrations/core-nodes/n8n-nodes-base.webhook.md

 ### How to use the HTTP Request node to trigger the Webhook node?

-The [HTTP Request](/integrations/core-nodes/n8n-nodes-base.httpRequest/) node is used to make HTTP requests to the URL you specify.
+The [HTTP Request](/integrations/core-nodes/n8n-nodes-base.httpRequest/){:target="_blank" .external} node is used to make HTTP requests to the URL you specify.
 To use the HTTP Request node to trigger the Webhook node, follow the steps below.

 1. Create a new workflow.
 2. Add the HTTP Request node to the workflow.